KxSystems/docs/docs/basics/files.md

 # :fontawesome-solid-database: File system

-Kdb+ communicates with the filesystem through
+kdb+ communicates with the filesystem through

 -   one-shot operations
 -   handles to persistent connections